Essentials of Treasury Management, 5th Edition

 I. Introduction

-IV.
-Accounting for Derivatives, Hedges, and Foreign Exchange (FX) Translation
+V. Accounting for Derivatives, Hedges, and Foreign Exchange (FX)

-V. Accounting for U.S. Governmental and Not-For-Profit (G/NFP) Organizations
+VI.
+Accounting for Governmental and Not-For-Profit (G/NFP) Organizations

 I. Introduction